 Your annual CCP will reflect your Restricted Activity registration.
 You must include a learning report based on the Restricted Activity and provide activities and outcomes in order to satisfy your CCP.
 If you are not practicing with Restricted Activities, but are registered with them, you must maintain your competence by including them in your annual CCP.
 See the CCP section of the website for more information related to Restricted Activities and your annual CCP

-Q7: What if I was on maternity leave last year and did not renew my restricted activities but I want them for the 2020-2021 renewal year?
+Q7: What if I was on maternity leave last year and did not renew my restricted activities, but I want them when I return to practice?

 Because you are not currently registered with Restricted Activities, they will not appear readily on your renewal.
 However, you are able to register for Restricted Activities anytime.
 Restricted Activities expire yearly on March 31st.

 If you need help to register to practice Restricted Activities, please see the question above: How do I apply for Restricted Activities?

 Q8: What if I change my mind and want to register with restricted activities after registration renewal?

 You can register with Restricted Activities anytime.
 Please see the Restricted Activities section of the website.